Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 1. What is the Bank of Scotland Equity Release and how does it work?

-Bank of Scotland Equity Release is a service that allows homeowners aged 55 or over to release equity from their property without having to sell or move out.
+Bank of Scotland Equity Release is a service that allows homeowners aged 55 or over to release equity from their property without selling or moving out.
 The homeowner can receive a lump sum payment or regular payments, and the amount borrowed, plus interest charged, will be repaid when the property is sold.

 2. How much can I borrow with the Bank of Scotland Equity Release?